 With all the attention and media coverage drawn by the recent passage of health care legislation, it was easy to miss the significant overhaul to the way student loans are administered.
 The provisions that will change the way students can pay for higher education were tucked inside the Health Care and Education Reconciliation Act, which President Obama signed into law on March 30, 2010.

 Although President Obama called it “one of the most significant investments in higher education since the G.I.
 Bill,” the real changes are to who administers student loans.
 Instead of private banks issuing loans guaranteed by the government, the government will now become the originator of the loan.
+Financing your education is important, you want to get the most out of your time in college without worrying about if you chose the best student loan for you, this is why research is important for you to do in this area.

 But just how much will reform affect the average student?